 They’re made of a super thick canvas that is so durable.
-My current job (at and organic grocery store) involves me stocking, getting super dirty and I cannot wear nice clothing their.
+My current job (at and organic grocery store) involves me stocking, getting super dirty and I cannot wear nice clothing at work.
 I need to wear clothing that can stand me stocking, breaking down boxes, stocking meat, etc. It’s a dirty job that can be hard on clothes.

 Heres a close up of my oldest and most worn Kamms.
 You can see a little bit of wear on the button fly but other than that they are in perfect condition.
 It’s worth noting that I have had to re-sew the buttons back on a few times due to me wearing them constantly but that is normal with clothing that has buttons.

 I purchased my first pair at a small boutique in Nashville called Two Son.
 I tried on a size 2 and they fit in the store however they do stretch once you wear them.
 I ended up getting them taken in at the waist, for reference I have a 25.5″ waist.
 They also are a 27″ length that I hemmed to 23″ .
 I would suggest sizing down even though the website says the opposite!
 Unless you like your clothing a little looser.